kanaka/wam/README.md

   defaults to 256 but can be changed via --memorySize parameter.
 - Supports combining multiple modules into a single module.
 - Retains whitespace and comments from original wam file(s).
-- Implemented as a small python program that should be fairly easy to extend with additional macro definitions.
+- Implemented as a small JavaScript/Node program that should be fairly easy to extend with additional macro definitions.

 Future functionality: